hello-slap/hello-slap/README.md

 - [Software Developer](./YOU-want2join-as-dev.md)
 - [System Administrator or DevOps Specialist](./YOU-want2join-as-operator.md)

 Ideally, your interest doesn't end at the office door, but you also invest some of your free time in your own IT projects.
-Many of us have our own server-based applications at home, tinker with our smart homes, or develop our own small applications.
+Many of us run self-hosted applications at home, tinker with smart homes or develop own small applications.
 We'd love to exchange ideas with you about such non-work related things.
 If you enjoy attending technical conferences, that's a plus, so your new colleagues can take advantage of the opportunity to participate and share together.

 ## Where do we go from here? 🐇